-Do you know someone who is reliable and trustworthy?
-Joining forces with another freelancer isn't just great for business, it gives you a chance to truly escape without the risk of losing any work.
-Clients feel happy because there's someone there to look after them while you're away, and your freelancer pal will be happy to earn a few extra bucks, and vice versa.
+Do you know someone reliable and trustworthy?
+Joining forces with another freelancer isn't just great for business; it gives you a chance to escape without the risk of losing any work.
+Clients feel happy because there's someone there to look after them while you're away, and your freelancer pal will be glad to earn a few extra bucks, and vice versa.

 Have an exit list

 Every day, I physically write down what I need to do the next day.
 It's a brain dump.
 A way to help me relax and enjoy my evenings, safe in the knowledge that I'm in control.
 I do the same before I go on holiday.
 And use Teamwork to have the same list online, which is always advisable should you need to access your tasks on the move (Teamwork also has an app).
 It's super reassuring to know you're leaving your business in a good, organised state.

 If you're finding it hard to escape (because you're in the middle of a big project or you have retainer clients with nobody but yourself to rely on), could you take a shorter holiday?
 Perhaps enjoy lots of long weekends too, for example?
 It was a tip from my father, for when times get tough.
 And it's a great one.
 Find somewhere you love to escape to – a place that doesn't require much organisation.
 Pack the suitcase and go.
 As long as you find time to switch off (and I mean entirely), then you'll get all the holiday benefits you need.
 Then, when things calm down, you can book a long holiday.

 Christmas is often the only chance to truly escape, as that's when most clients are also taking time off.
 Save your holiday pennies for a winter sun escape and fill up the rest of your year with plenty of short breaks.
 Yes, it'll be more expensive.
 But if you start saving now, you'll be able to afford that week or two away over the festive season.